-Booster Investment Management Limited (Booster) will invest your money and charge you a fee for its services.
+Booster Investment Management Limited (Booster, Manager, We or Us) will invest your money and charge you a fee for its services.

 The returns you receive are dependent on the investment decisions of Booster and the performance of the investments.
 The value of those investments may go up or down.